SkyAPM/transporter-plugin-for-skywalking/docs/en/pulsar/Pulsar-Fetcher.md

 # Pulsar Fetcher
-The Pulsar Fetcher plugin is based on `pulsar 2.8.0` and `Skywalking 8.7.0`.
 In Pulsar Fetcher, tracing segments, service/instance properties, JVM metrics, and meter system data are supported.
 Pulsar Fetcher can work with gRPC/HTTP Receivers at the same time for adopting different transport protocols.

 Pulsar Fetcher is disabled by default.
 To enable it, you need to move the jar `pulsar-fetcher-plugin-x.y.z.jar` to `oap-libs/` and configure as follows.
 All configurations of the Pulsar Fetcher plugin should be added to the file `application.yml`.
 ```